moorepants/moorepants.info/content/tu-delft-tendering.rst

 I've had at least one run in with this tendering process early in my time at TU Delft and I was surprised how opaque it was.
 In my case, it seemed quite clear that the university was already working with a company and had to legally make a tender before continuing to pay them.
-But the university's approach was to post the tender in a way that aligns closely with what the company they already work with offers and only publicly visible for the minimal time.
+But an approach can be to post the tender in a way that aligns closely with what the company they already work with offers and only publicly visible for the minimal time.
 This is seemingly so that no other company has a chance to compete and the predetermined company is all but guaranteed to win the tender.
 This is a well-known strategy, also used when one is legally obliged to post job advertisements and you already know who you want to hire.
 I questioned the tendering process I witnessed and was quickly put on a blacklist by the people involved.
 This was only one of many negative introductions I had to how TU Delft internally functions.
-I have no proof of this suspicion but TU Delft is not so transparent about these tenders.
+I don't get the sense that TU Delft is so transparent about these tenders.
 It would be interesting to see how many pass the smell test.

 D2L, the company that makes Brightspace, is a Canadian company.
 We have too many services that trust non-European companies access to our student and